◢ Editor-reviewed guide

 Temporary Assistance for Needy Families (TANF) is a federal block grant program created by the 1996 welfare reform law (PRWORA), which replaced the older AFDC program.
 The federal government sends each state a fixed annual block grant.
 Each state then designs and runs its own TANF program within federal guardrails.

 The block grant model means there is no single national TANF income limit, no national benefit amount, and no national application form.
 Texas’s TANF is fundamentally different from California’s, and both differ from New York’s.
-About 1 million US families currently receive TANF cash assistance — a small fraction of the 22 million on SNAP.
+About 1 million US families currently receive TANF cash assistance, a small fraction of the roughly 42 million people (about 22 million households) on SNAP.

 The program is funded by the federal government but administered by your state’s human services or family assistance agency (ACF Office of Family Assistance).